smanolloff/smanolloff.github.io/_projects/vcmi-gym.md

 ---

 /// XXX: decide on present or past tense, they're currently mixed up
+/// XXX: decide on units vs stacks, i use both but 5 units can be in 1 stack.

 You must have heard about
 [Heroes of Might and Magic III](https://en.wikipedia.org/wiki/Heroes_of_Might_and_Magic_III)